Home

 The World Breastfeeding Trends Initiative (WBTi) is a collaborative initiative to assess and monitor key breastfeeding policies and programmes (WBTi indicators), all drawn from the WHO Global Strategy and the Innocenti Declaration.
 It was launched by the International Baby Food Action Network (IBFAN) in 2004.

 The first WBTi UK report (see media reports here) was launched in Parliament on 15 November 2016.
+The second report on the UK, covering 2023-24, was released in March 2015.

 Currently over 100 countries are participating in the WBTi; the latest global report and details are available online, including the European 18-country report 2020.